The secret to minimizing blunders is checking engineering calculations! Buckle up, as I show you how with my tried-and-true 5-step process.

 I recommend starting your review with the assumption that the calculation might be wrong.
 Then, scour their work for errors.
 And remember, don’t rush through your review by just going through the motions.

 “Checking Engineering Calculations” wrap up

-Checking engineering calculations is a critical part of engineering.
-It’s why we have such little failures in designs today.
-Even with how advanced designs have become.
+Checking calculations is a critical part of engineering.
+It’s the reason we have so few failures in designs today, even with the massive volume of design work engineers churn out.

 What do you think is the best way to check engineering calculations?
-How often do you check your calculations?
+How often are you checking engineering calculations?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER